Marian0/react-drag-and-drop/README.md

 ## To be done
 - Image validation (Backend and server side)
 - Parametrize backend URL in an ENV file
+- Add refs to colors to components styles

 ## Backend was written in PHP just for simplicity
 There is the source code of the backend used: